syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ![](/js/Diagram/Connector_images/Connector_img20.png)

 The direction of the bridge can be customized with the property [bridgeDirection](/api/js/ejdiagram#members:bridgedirection "bridgeDirection").
 BridgeDirection defines the intersecting segment where the bridge has to be inserted.
 By default, the bridge direction points to the top.

-To explore the bridge directions, refer to [Bridge Directions](/api/js/global#bridgedirection "Bridge Directions").

 The following code example illustrates how to draw the bridge at the bottom direction.